-The core purpose of assessment in our school is to support and plan for the holistic development of the children and young people in our care.
+The core purpose of assessment in our school is to support and plan for the holistic development of the students in our care.

 Our starting point is the development of curriculum models within our school that meet the specific needs of our pupils, whilst ensuring that they have their entitled access to the National Curriculum wherever possible.